michaelgowdy/AdventureWorks/README.md

-# WPF and BLazor Sample Projects using AdventureWorks2019
+# WPF and Blazor Sample Applications using AdventureWorks2019